PECI-Right-Move/App-Overview/README.md

 Access our comprehensive documentation for detailed information on our app and its features.

-## Video:
+## Videos:

-- RightMoveTrailer: Watch our short application trailer to get a glimpse of the app's exciting features and functionality.
+-   **RightMoveTrailer**: Watch our short application trailer to get a glimpse of the app's exciting features and functionality.
 The trailer showcases the key highlights of the RightMove Application, giving you an overview of its capabilities.

-- RightMoveDemo: For a more detailed demonstration, check out our application demo.
+-   **RightMoveDemo**: For a more detailed demonstration, check out our application demo.
 The demo showcases the main functionality of the application, providing a step-by-step walkthrough of its key features and how they can benefit users.

 ## Repositories: